TosbackCgusBridge-Bot/CGUs-versions/Blair/Privacy Policy.md

 Sale of Business

-We also reserve the right to transfer personal information we have about you in the event that Orchard Brands Corporation, or any of its subsidiary companies or any part of any of them implicating the Blair business(es), sells or transfers all or a portion of our business or assets.
+We also reserve the right to transfer personal information we have about you in the event that Bluestem Brands, Inc., or any of its subsidiary companies or any part of any of them implicating the Blair business(es), sells or transfers all or a portion of our business or assets.
 Should such a sale or transfer occur, we will use reasonable efforts to direct the transferee to use personal information you have provided to us in a manner that is consistent with our Privacy Policy.
 Following such a sale or transfer, you may contact the entity to which we transferred your personal information with any inquiries concerning the processing of that information.